flyingoctopus/Mastonaut/README.md

 * QuickToot and Mastonaut need to be in the same team.

 * That team ID (the above UI will show it; it looks something like `74J34U3R6X`) is hardcoded.
-Adjust `MastonautPersistentContainer.swift` accordingly:
+Adjust `MastonautPersistentContainer.swift` accordingly (otherwise, it will build but immediately crash):

 ```swift
 class MastonautPersistentContainer: NSPersistentContainer